Download MP3 Audio Track

 “They who give have all things; they who withhold have nothing” (Hindu Proverb).

-MUCH MORE THAN OCCASIONAL ACTS OF SERVICE, WHAT WE NEED IS A SPIRIT OF SERVANTHOOD.
-Although acts of service are good in and of themselves (and we don’t have the spirit of servanthood if we don’t actually serve), we would be helped if we worked more on having the heart of a servant.
-In a positive sense, we need to see ourselves as servants, thinking more often of what we can give than of what we can get.
-We need to have the attitude and the mindset of one who is in the world to serve and not to be served.
+MUCH MORE THAN OCCASIONAL ACTS OF SERVICE, WHAT WE NEED IS A “SPIRIT” OF SERVANTHOOD.
+Although acts of service are good as far as they go (and if we don’t actually serve, we certainly don’t have the spirit of servanthood), we would be helped if we worked more on having the heart of a servant.
+In a positive sense, we need to see ourselves as servants, thinking more often of what we can give than what we can get.
+We need to have the attitude and mindset of one who is in the world to serve, not to be served.

 Learning to have this outlook as our primary way of thinking is a challenge.
 It’s a challenge because from childhood we’ve been acquiring the habit of self-centeredness.
 We started out in life thinking that the world existed to serve our needs, and many of us have never grown much beyond that pattern of thought.
 To learn another way of thinking requires going against the grain of a lifelong disposition.

 Albert Schweitzer, who knew the meaning of servanthood if anyone ever did, once told a graduation audience, “I don’t know what your destiny will be, but one thing I know: the only ones among you who will be really happy are those who will have sought and found how to serve.”
 Schweitzer was right, of course.
-And yet we need to be careful.
-The kind of serving that will make us “really happy” is not rendered for that reason.
-In our finer moments, we don’t serve for the emotional payoff we get.
-We serve because that’s what life is about.
+And yet, there is one point on which we need to be careful: the kind of serving that will make us “really happy” is not rendered for that reason.
+In our finer moments, we don’t serve because it enhances our self-image or our emotional state; we serve because that’s what life is about.

 “Be ashamed to die unless you have won some victory for humanity” (Horace Mann).